-Chinese cucumber bean curd salad is based on a dish from my childhood.
-The traditional (non-vegan) recipe consists of julienned cucumbers, sliced tofu sheets, thinly-sliced beef, mixed with a umamiful dressing of garlic, soy sauce and chili oil.
-For this salad, I’ve left out the beef but it is still flavourful and highly refreshing.
+Chinese Cucumber Bean Curd Salad is based on a dish from my childhood.
+The traditional (non-vegetarian) recipe consists of julienned cucumbers, sliced tofu sheets, thinly-sliced beef, mixed with a umamiful dressing of garlic, soy sauce and chili oil.
+For this version, I’ve left out the beef but it is still flavourful and highly refreshing.

 What You’ll Need

-- Bean curd strips (you can find these in the refrigerated or frozen sections of most Asian supermarkets).
+- Bean Curd Strips (you can find these in the refrigerated or frozen sections of most Asian supermarkets).
 Alternatively, you can use a bean pasta like Zeroodle, Liviva, etc. They have a similar chew and texture and have the advantage of being shelf-stable because they’re dry.
-I’m using mung bean spaghetti here, but I’ve also had great success with edamame spaghetti and soybean spaghetti.
+Mung bean spaghetti is pictured in the above photo, but I’ve also had success with edamame spaghetti and soybean spaghetti.

 - Cucumber.
 Use an English cucumber which are best for eating raw, instead of field cucumbers or slicing cucumbers, which have thicker, tough skin.

 - Garlic.
 You can add more garlic than specified, if you want.
-When I make this for my garlic fiend of a boyfriend, I double the amount.
+When I make this for Kevin who is a garlic fiend, I double the amount.

 Step-by-Step Process